Spy catcher rivals – using AI in counter intelligence

 On intelligence research vs intelligence analysis

-As background to intelligence researchers, they are trained to find relevant information for a particular purpose, or answer a simple question.
+As background to intelligence researchers, they are trained to find relevant information for a single purpose – something that can be measured.
 In large intelligence agencies, researchers tend to be very specialist, working within narrow areas with highly specialised tools, and without visibility of the bigger picture – Athanasia is an example of that.
 Another characteristic of researchers is that they are trained to avoid making personal judgements.

-Analysts make judgements, and they handle the “big” questions and, like Bhanu, they’re trained to see context and connections.
+Like Bhanu, analysts make judgements.
+They handle the “big” questions and they’re trained to see context and connections.
 Analysts bring together research from many areas, in order to explain why things are happening, and to explore possibilities of what may happen in the future.
 Within national intelligence agencies, there is a preoccupation with estimating the probability of different outcomes, so that politicians and leaders can make informed decisions.
-(I’ve got a separate story coming on that.)

 Analysis takes time, even when it begins at the same time as the research work.
-The “customers” also have access to many of the research reports the analysts are using.
+Before the analysis is complete the “customers” may already have access to the research reports, and they may have made decisions.
 (The customers include politicians, civil servants, military, other intelligence agencies, and more.)
-Many of the customers make up their minds before the analysis is complete.
-Using the story above as an example, the surveillance had started before Bhanu’s analysis was completed.
+Using the story above as an example, a decision to start surveillance was made on the basis of the research, before Bhanu’s analysis was completed.

-On this site there is are stories and articles on intelligence research (see more) and on intelligence analysis (see more).
-And a caveat: there are notable differences for intelligence research in small units and the public sector – that’s covered in “Intelligence research specialist jobs – 14 tips for survival.
+A caveat: there are notable differences for intelligence research in small units and the public sector – that’s covered in “Intelligence research specialist jobs – 14 tips for survival“.

-The counter-intelligence (spy catcher) theme was inspired by James, M. Olson’s book, “To Catch a Spy”, Georgetown University Press, 2019. http://press.georgetown.edu/book/georgetown/catch-spy The author had a successful spell as chief of CIA counter-intelligence, and then trained others entering the same profession.
+The counter-intelligence (spy catcher) theme was inspired by James, M. Olson’s book, “To Catch a Spy”, Georgetown University Press, 2019. http://press.georgetown.edu/book/georgetown/catch-spy The author was chief of CIA Counter Intelligence, and then trained others entering the same profession.